nushey/Overflow-Masters/README.md

-# Overflow Masters
-## This is a repository for algorithms that we use in competitive programming
+### There are implementations of algorithms that I use in competitive programming